openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

   All media in the selection list, playable on the currently selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

-  The `browsedown` configuration parameter influences the result in such a way that, for `browsedown = true`, if the result only contains exactly one container entry, the result will be the content of the container and not the container itself.
+  The `browseDown` configuration parameter influences the result in such a way that, for `browseDown = true`, if the result only contains exactly one container entry, the result will be the content of the container and not the container itself.

 * `search` (String, W): Search for media content on the server.